lukasjuhas/api.itsluk.as/README.md

 # Notes

-Using an API as a source for another API is probably not the best practice if we look at my record collection endpoint but I find it quite handy if I ever decide to change the source from where the records are coming and keep the same structure.
+* Using an API as a source for another API is probably not the best practice if we look at my record collection endpoint but I find it quite handy if I ever decide to change the source from where the records are coming and keep the same structure.
 [Discogs](https://www.discogs.com/) provides lots of useful data I can use, such as artwork, year etc.

+* In the future, could try to use [The Link Header Field](https://tools.ietf.org/html/rfc5988#section-5)

 # Auth